 It may be the heroin that a down-and-out jazz pianist uses to face the terror of pouring his life into an inanimate instrument.
 It may be the brittle piety of a father who can never forgive his son for his illegitimacy.
 Or it may be the screen of bigotry that a redneck deputy has raised to blunt the awful childhood memory of the day his parents took him to watch a black man being murdered by a gleeful mob.

-By turns haunting, heartbreaking, and horrifying, Going to Meet the Man is a major work by one of our most important writers.
+By turns haunting, heartbreaking, and horrifying, Going to Meet the Man is a major work by one of the most important writers of the twentieth century.

 Table of Contents